skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 After you have the above measurements, you're ready to tune things.

+You can either do things manually (below), or use the [TECS tuning calculator](../../drone-stuff/tecs-tuning-calculator) to get the appropriate parameters automatically.

 For the level flight measurements:

 - [ ] Set `TRIM_ARSPD_CM` (cm/s) to your "comfortable cruise speed".